M. Scott Brauer

 Travelers leave Shanghai, China, by train.

-A woman looks out of a train car in Shanghai, China.
+A woman looks out of a train car as it arrives in Shanghai, China.